On noncommutative extensions of linear logic: Relationship with Pomset logic

 If there is a cycle $\phi$ in the first round, then define a Retor\'e switching by erasing all edges, chosen by $\sigma$.
 The cycle $\phi$ is directed for this Retor\'e switching (because it traverses only undirected edges).

-If there is an essentially directed cycle in the second round, define a Retor\'e switching by erasing, for each $\wp$-link and for each $\vec\wp$-link not critical for $\phi$, the edge chosen by $\sigma$.
+If there is an essentially directed cycle in the second round, define a Retor\'e switching by erasing, for each $\wpop$-link and for each $\vwpop$-link not critical for $\phi$, the edge chosen by $\sigma$.
 The cycle $\phi$ is directed in this Retor\'e switching.
+Hence $\rho$ is not a Retor\'e proof-net. \end{proof}